Taya Hanson

-Taya Hanson (born June 14, 2000) is a Canadian college basketball player for Oregon and a member of the Canada women's national basketball team.
-She previously played college basketball at Arizona State.
+Taya Hanson (born June 14, 2000) is a Canadian former basketball player who played college basketball for Arizona State and Oregon.
+She was also a member of the Canada women's national basketball team.

 College career

 Hanson began her collegiate career at Arizona State.
 On January 1, 2021, she tied the ASU program record with seven three-pointers made in a game against California.
 She was subsequently named Canada Basketball’s Player of the Week for the week ending January 3, 2021.
 During the 2020–21 season in her junior year, she Led ASU in scoring (12.6), 3-pointers (62), steals (1.4) and free throw percentage (84.8), and ranked third in rebounding (4.3 rpg) and fourth in assists (1.4).
 She was subsequently named All-Pac-12 honorable mention and Pac-12 All-Defense honorable mention.

 On March 29, 2022, Hanson announced she would enter the transfer portal.
 During her career at ASU she appeared in all 114 games while making 62 starts.
 She recorded 739 career points, 296 rebounds and 144 three-pointers made.
 On April 5, 2022, she announced she was transferring to Oregon for the 2022–23 season.